ungleich/cdist/cdist/conf/type/__locale_system/man.rst

 -----------
 This cdist type allows you to modify system-wide locale.
-The name of the locale category is given as the object id (usually you are probably interested in using LANG)
+The name of the locale category is given as the object id (usually you are probably interested in using LANG).

 OPTIONAL PARAMETERS